niels4/video-canvas/README.md

 To add a new shader effect:

 1. Create a new WGSL file in the `shaders/` directory.
-2. Define your shader code in the new file.
+2. Import the new shader in your TypeScript files and add it to the `shaders` object in the `shaders.ts` file.
-3. Import the new shader in your TypeScript files and add it to the `shaders` object in the `shaders.ts` file.
+3. Add an option for this shader to the select dropdown in `WebGPUCamera.tsx`

 ### License